sean-levvel/aws-sa-associate-saac02/README.md

 ## EC2 Architecture
 - Use most often on AWS - a lot of exam questions
 - ec2 instances run on ec2 hosts
 - shared hosts or dedicated hosts
 - AV resilient service - if the AZ fails, the Ec2 instance could also fail
 - Instances cannot natively move between AV.
 Hardware, networking, storage, locked inside one AV zone.
 - when to use
     - application compute app needed
     - support requirements
     - long running compute needs
     - bust or ready state
     - monolithic application stacks
-    - migrated applicaiton workloads or DR
+    - migrated application workloads or DR

 ## EC2 Instances Part 1 and 2
-- General Purpose - default - diverse workoads, equal resource ration
+- General Purpose - default - diverse workloads, equal resource ration
 - Compute optimized - media processing, hpc, scientific modelling, gaming, machine learning
-- memory optimized - processing large in-memory datasets, some databse workloads
+- memory optimized - processing large in-memory datasets, some database workloads
 - accelerated computing - hardware gpu, field programmable gate arrays (FPGAs)
-- Storage Optimized - Sequential and Random IO - scaled-out transactional databases, data warehousing, esasticsearch, analytics workloads
+- Storage Optimized - Sequential and Random IO - scaled-out transactional databases, data warehousing, elasticsearch, analytics workloads
 - R5dn.8xlarge
     - R : Instance Family
     - 5 : Instance Generation
     - 8xLarge : Instance Size
     - dn - Additional Capabilities
 - https://instances.vantage.sh/

 ## Storage Refresher
 - Direct (local) attached Storage - Storage on the ECT Host
 - Network Attached storage - volumes delivered over network (EBS)
-- Ephemeral Stroage - Temporary Storage
+- Ephemeral Storage - Temporary Storage
 - Persistent Storage - Permanent storage - lives on past the lifetime of the instance
-- Block Storage - volume presented to OS as a collection of blocks.
+- Block Storage - volume presented to the OS as a collection of blocks.
     - Mountable, and Bootable
 - File Storage - Presented as a file share, mountable, NOT bootable.
 - Object Storage - collection of objects **flat** - Not mountable. not bootable.
 - Storage Performance
     - IO (block size) X IOPS (input output operations per second) = Throughput
-    - IOPS - You can think as speed at which the engine of a race car uns at, the revolutions per second.
+    - IOPS - You can think of the speed at which the engine of a race car uns at, the revolutions per second.
     - IO - as the size of the wheels of the race car.
     - Throughput as the end speed of the race car.

 ## EBS Elastic Block Store
 - Block storage - raw disk allocations (volume) - Can be encrypted using KMS
     - instances see block device, and create file system on this device (ext3/4, xfs/ ntfs)
 - storage is provisioned in ONE AZ (resilient in that AZ) - single point of failure
 - attached to *one ECT instance (or other services) over a storage.
 - can do multi attach - but the cluster application has to manage it, otherwise overwritten data
 - can be detached and reattached to one instance .. persistent (on restart)
 - snapshots backup into s3 - create volume from snapshot (migrate between az's)
 - physical storage types, different sizes, different performance profiles
 - billed based on GB-month
 - **no cross AV attachment possible**
 - snapshot volumes to S3 to backup data - then create ebs volume in another AV - also regions